csce585-mlsystems/Trainable-QRNN/README.md

 # < The following is only applicable for the final project submission >

 ## Dependencies
-### Include all dependencies required to run the project.
-Example:
 - Python 3.11
 - Torch
 - Qiskit